aakarshrestha/compose-swipe-to-refresh/README.md

 ```
 isBottomAppBarVisible: Boolean? = true
 ```
-isBottomAppBarVisible, by default is set to true and will be visible.
+_isBottomAppBarVisible_, by default is set to true and will be visible.
 To hide the BottomAppbar, you can set the value to false.

 ```
 contentToAddInTopAppBar: @Composable () -> Unit
 ```
-contentToAddInTopAppBar is a composable function where another composable function can be passed.
+_contentToAddInTopAppBar_ is a composable function where another composable function can be passed.
 For example, if you want to add a title to the top toolbar, you can pass it in contentToAddInTopAppBar.

 ```
 body: @Composable () -> Unit
 ```
-body is where you can pass another composable function.
+_body_ is where you can pass another composable function.
 For example, you can pass a list in it.

 ```
 contentToAddInBottomAppBar: @Composable () -> Unit = {}
 ```
-contentToAddInBottomAppBar is another composable function.
+_contentToAddInBottomAppBar_ is another composable function.
 Adding any composable function in contentToAddInBottomAppBar will be added in the BottomAppBar.